DataCorrupted/peter-site/content/post/homeward.md

 "I heard you got yourself a scholarship."
 She said it like I just got a decent meal instead of a scholarship.

-"Yeah, it's just I got someone to pay for my bill, I got better last year."
+"Yeah, it's just I got someone to pay for my bill, I got better last year.
+I was sloppy this year."

 "I believe you would get better, and for what's worth, it's always better than nothing."
 She said, "I got nothing this year."
 But she was smiling.